Your top 7 questions about an RRSP, answered

 How much can you contribute to your RRSP in 2019?

 For the 2019 tax year the RRSP limit is 18% of your 2019 gross income, or $26,500, whichever is less.
 Is that how much you should save?
 What if you can’t save that much?
 And what about your TFSA?

 We can help answer those questions below.
 Want to use online tools and do it yourself?
-Check out the free tax calculator at SimpleTax to see the taxes you might pay on your income and save by making an RRSP contribution.
+Check out the free tax calculator from TurboTax to see the taxes you might pay on your income and save by making an RRSP contribution.

-An RRSP is an account type designed to help us save for retirement.
-It works very differently in the 3 stages of your financial planning life cycle that we call accumulation, income and estate.
+An RRSP is an account type designed to help Canadians save for retirement.
+It works very differently in the 3 stages of your financial planning life cycle: accumulation, income and estate.

-During the accumulation stage, we can save a part of our gross income (before income taxes) and defer taxes on all investment income and gains.
-The contributions we make reduce our taxable income dollar-for-dollar.
-This means when we contribute to an RRSP using after-tax income, we will not have to pay income tax on that income!
+During the accumulation stage, you can save a part of your gross income (before income taxes) and defer taxes on all investment income and gains.
+The contributions you make reduce your taxable income dollar-for-dollar.
+This means when you contribute to an RRSP using after-tax income, you will not have to pay income tax on that income!